jvzonlab/OrganoidTracker/manuals/INSTALLATION.md

     conda activate organoid_tracker

+To test if the software is working, run `python organoid_tracker.py` (after you have activated the environment).
+A window should pop up, from which you can load images and tracking data.

 If you need to remove (the previous version of) OrganoidTracker, execute this command:

     conda env remove -n organoid_tracker

-To test if the software is working, run `python organoid_tracker.py` (after you have activated the environment).
-A window should pop up, from which you can load images and tracking data.
+If you need to update OrganoidTracker, first pull the latest changes from the GitHub repository, and then run this command:

+    conda env update --file environment.yml  --prune